AI benchmark for personal computers

 Do I need to run the test multiple times to ensure accurate performance results?

-Although it’s not visible from the CLI, the benchmark actually runs each test four times internally.
+Although it’s not visible from the CLI, the benchmark actually runs each test four times internally in the default configuration files.
 There’s one warm-up run and three performance runs.
 The application then reports the averages of the results of the three performance runs.

 The benchmark doesn’t perform as well as expected on my system’s discrete GPU.
 Any ideas why?